-City Center Sector Standards.
-Development in the City Center Sector shall Policy 16.10 be built according to the following development scenario:
+Policy 16.10 City Center Sector Standards.
+Development in the City Center Sector shall be built according to the following development scenario:

-- A. The density range for the sector shall be up to 18 dwelling units per - B. The maximum residential density average in this sector will not exceed 18 units per acre, calculated on a gross acreage basis. - 1.
-City Center Sector public lands used for parks, recreation, open space, greenways, wetlands and/or habitat conservation shall not be developed for anything other than these uses without City Council approval. - Up to 80% of the acreage in this sector will be allowable for commercial mixed use, retail, and office space.
-The total square footage of commercial uses allowed in this sector shall not exceed a floor area ratio (FAR) of 2.0. - 1.
-The residential, office, and commercial uses are intended to provide convenient access and bike/walkability for the area. - 2.
-The amount of residential, office, and retail use may be adjusted according to the needs of the community and demands of the development. - 3.
-Conversion between residential and commercial land uses may be made on an equivalent dwelling unit basis of 1 dwelling unit per 4,000 square feet commercial space, gross acreage. - D. Integrated transportation network: - 1.
-Provide transportation alternatives including transit, pedestrian access, and bikeways. - 2.
-Expand established pedestrian linkages between the surrounding Island neighborhoods. - 3.
-Connect the area to the Venetian Waterway Trail. - Building Envelope: - 1.
-Maximum height for the Central Business District (CBD) shall be
+- A. The density range for the sector shall be up to 18 dwelling units per acre. - B. The maximum residential density average in this sector will not exceed 18 units per acre, calculated on a gross acreage basis. - City Center Sector public lands used for parks, recreation, open space, greenways, wetlands and/or habitat conservation shall not be developed for anything other than these uses without City Council approval. - C. Up to 80% of the acreage in this sector will be allowable for commercial mixed use, retail, and office space.
+The total square footage of commercial uses allowed in this sector shall not exceed a floor area ratio (FAR) of 2.0. - The residential, office, and commercial uses are intended to provide convenien access and bike/walkability for the area. - The amount of residential, office, and retail use may be adjusted according to the needs of the community and demands of the development. - Conversion between residential and commercial land uses may be made on an equivalent dwelling unit basis of 1 dwelling unit per 4,000 square feet commercial space, gross acreage. - D. Integrated transportation network: - Provide transportation alternatives including transit, pedestrian access, and bikeways. - Expand established pedestrian linkages between the surrounding Island neighborhoods. - 3.
+Connect the area to the Venetian Waterway Trail.